tutorcruncher/tc-api-docs/pages/appointments/appointment-object.md

 ### Appointment Object

-Appointment objects are the children of the Service object.
+Appointment objects, Lessons in TutorCruncher, are the children of the Service object.
 The API allows you to GET a single Appointment or a list of Appointments.